netguru-training/testblog/README_EN.md

     * add a simple voting system (vote_up / vote_down is enough)
     * in the post view the date should be formatted like so – "21/07/2013 : 14:10"
     * after receiving three negative votes the comemnt should be marked as abusive and hidden from the user
-    * that comment should still be visible by the author of the post on the comments list, the author should be able to cancel the 'abusive' state
+    * that comment should still be visible to the author of the post on the comments list, the author should be able to cancel the 'abusive' state
     * user can't vote twice for the same comment
-    * all those actions should be accessible through the app interface (you need to add/modify views, fixing the unit tests is not enough)
+    * all those actions should be accessible through the app interface (you need to add/modify views - fixing the unit tests is not enough)
 5. General rules:
-    * don't fork the repository, clone it and make a new one – we want all of you to have equal chances
+    * don't fork the repository.
+Clone it and make a new one – we want all of you to have equal chances
     * try writing small, self-containing commits
     * do not modify the specs, only the application code
 6. If you run into any difficulties you can always talk about them with other participants or one of the coaches on our [open channel](https://www.hipchat.com/gElgOYCSJ)